openharmony/docs/docs-en/guide/building-the-home-page.md

 # Building the Home Page<a name="EN-US_TOPIC_0000001054927705"></a>

 The application home page displays air quality information of the current city.
 There are two screens on the home page.
-Each screen displays the air quality information of a city, including the AQI and city name.
+Each screen displays air quality information of a city, including the AQI and city name.
 The AQI value can be displayed in the form of a ring progress bar with animation.

 1. The  **<swiper\>**  component is required to implement the switch between the two screens.